CarlosKipkoech/HeroSquad/README.md

 CARLOS KIPKOECH.

 ## Project Description
-Its An Application that allows a user to recruit a Group of Super Heroes.
+Its An Application that allows a user to recruit a Group of Super Heroes

 ## Technologies Used
 * Java